 Other ways to help develop resilience include (but are not limited to):

-Surround yourself by people who make you feel good and further your development.
-Poet John Donne once said, “No man is an island”.
+Poet John Donne once said that “No man is an island”.
 The more we isolate ourselves, the more we brood over bad decisions which increases our stress and frustration.
 As Nobel Peace Prize winner Al Gore said in his acceptance speech, “If you want to go quickly, go alone.
-If you want to go far, go together”
+If you want to go far, go together”.

 As well as making ourselves feel better, other people can also have an impact on our effort levels.
 That was the finding of a recent journal which found that if the person next to you is working hard then it increases your work ethic.
 Interestingly, this impact was found to be consistent regardless of whether they were doing an easier or more difficult task, or whether the task was similar or unrelated to yours.